-8.90.10 Centers, Including Institutes, Bureaus, and Partnerships are officially recognized academic organizational and administrative units that shall be chartered to provide interdisciplinary coordination either within a college or across college lines directed at an issue beyond the scope of a single discipline.
+8.90.10 Centers, Including Institutes, Bureaus, Partnerships, and similar entities are officially recognized academic organizational and administrative units that shall be chartered to provide interdisciplinary coordination either within a college or across college lines directed at an issue beyond the scope of a single discipline.
 They may comprise many different disciplines or they may be single discipline based with secondary emphasis on contributing disciplines.
 The principal function shall be generally research oriented; however, in some instances, their missions may include instruction and/or service as components of equal importance.
 The facilities of a center need not be located in one location.
-A center shall be considered an individual entity and not tied to the demise or expansion of other centers. #11-12--25
+A center shall be considered an individual entity and not tied to the demise or expansion of other centers. #11-12--25, #17-18-23